MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 Data from DLP for Fabric can be viewed in [Activity explorer](/microsoft-365/compliance/data-classification-activity-explorer).
 There are four roles that grant permission to Activity explorer; the account you use for accessing the data must be a member of any one of them.

-To view the Activity explorer, the account you use for accessing the data must be a member of any the following roles or above.
+To view the Activity explorer, the account you use for accessing the data must be a member of any of the following roles or above.

 * Compliance administrator
 * Security administrator